wp-plugins/authorizenet-payment-gateway-for-woocommerce/readme.txt

 4. Option to configure success & failure message
 5. Safe way to process credit cards and debit cards on WooCommerce using authorize.net SIM
 6. This plugin use hosted solution provided by Authorize.net and payment is processed on secured servers of Authorize.net
-7. Now with Powerpay Payment Gateway Emulator Support.
-[PowerPay Emulator](https://verifi.powerpay.biz/merchants/resources/integration/integration_portal.php?tid=05c669210ef24ff5e635eeed8ed5d4b8#carts_authnet "Powerpay Emulator")
+7. Now with Option to use Authorize only mode.

 **Contact me for any Help you need to setup or need extra feature, just leave a comment** [Contact Ishan Verma](https://twitter.com/justishan "Contact for Help")

-**Contact our plugin support and quick solutions at [Plugin Support](http://www.wuxxa.com/product-support)
+**Contact our plugin support and quick solutions at [Plugin Support](http://www.indatos.com/resources/plugin-support/)

 **Follow on Twitter for plugin related updates and help** [Follow Ishan Verma](https://twitter.com/justishan "Follow for updates")